ocp-power-automation/ocp4-upi-powervs/docs/var.tfvars-doc.md

 `memory` is in `GBs` and `count` specifies the number of VMs that should be created for each type.

-To enable high availability (HA) for cluster services running on the bastion set the `bastion.count` value to 2.
-Note that in case of HA, the automation will not setup additional storage (eg: NFS).
-Value 1 for `bastion.count` implies the default non-HA bastion setup.
+To enable high availability (HA) for the bastion node set the bastion `count` value to `2`.
+Note that when HA is enabled, the automation will not setup NFS storage on bastion.
+Value `1` for bastion `count` implies the default non-HA bastion setup.

-You can optionally set worker.count value to 0 in which case all the clusters pods will be running on the master/supervisor nodes.
-Ensure you use proper sizing for master/supervisor nodes to avoid resource starvation for containers.
+You can optionally set worker `count` value to `0` in which case all the cluster pods will be running on the master/supervisor nodes.
+Ensure that you use proper sizing for master/supervisor nodes to avoid resource starvation for containers.

-For PowerVS processors are equal to entitled physical count.
+For PowerVS, processors are equal to entitled physical count.
 So **N** processors == **N** physical core entitlements == **ceil[N]** vCPUs.
 Here are some examples to help you understand the relationship.

 - Example 1